Certified Business Quote Requirements

 Documentation in eVA

-Proper documentation within eVA in the entire order comments section can include any of the following that meet your situation if a micro-business is not used for the purchase:
+Proper documentation within eVA in the entire order INTERNAL comments section can include any of the following that meet your situation if a micro-business is not used for the purchase:

 • “Micro business could not supply all items requested.
 See file”